prophet6250/snake-game-qt/readme.md

 2. Multi-line indentation using spaces (whatever width is required)
 3. use `#pragma once` instead of `#define` header locks

-This games was part of a Qt tutorial from (https://zetcode.com/gui/qt5/snake/)
+This game was part of a Qt tutorial from (https://zetcode.com/gui/qt5/snake/)